Treason says Trump as aide declares resistance

 - What do we know?

 - The New York Times has published an opinion piece by an anonymous figure in the White House.
 The piece claims that aides are attempting to prevent Trump from acting out poorly judged decisions that could endanger US national security.
 Reaction to the piece has been mixed.
-While some have praised the aide for speaking out, many others have argued that it would be more honourable to publicly resign and state their grievances with Trump.

 - What do we not know?